-Protect your data and business now by implementing a ransomware protection, detection and response plan, to contain, eradicate and recover.
+Protect your data and business now by implementing ransomware protection, detection, and a response plan, to contain, eradicate and recover.
 Many of the recommendations found here also protect computer systems and data from other types of malware, attacks, user errors, device failures or disasters.

 In September 2016, the FBI Internet Crime Complaint Center (IC3) published a ransomware Public Service Announcement (PSA) urging victims to report ransomware incidents and request assistance immediately from the local FBI field office.
 The FBI recommends users consider implementing the following ransomware prevention and business continuity measures (shown below in italics) to reduce the risk of a successful attack.

 The FBI does not advocate paying a ransom to an adversary.
 Paying a ransom does not guarantee a victim will regain access to the captive data and it provides more funds for criminals to continue their malicious activity.